sakib-75/sakib-75/README.md

 I am passionate about software building and testing.
 Always looking for a challenging role which will allow me to enhance my skills and Knowledge.
 I am a quick learner and a team worker that gets the job done.

 - 🔭 I’m currently working on SQA field
 - 🌱 I’m currently learning Test Automation
-- 💬 Ask me about SQA
+- 💬 Ask me about Software Quality Assurance (SQA)
 - 📫 How to reach me: sakib75.cse@gmail.com
 - 🏆 [Profile Summary](https://profile-summary-for-github.com/user/sakib-75)